 7 Steps Break A Weight Loss Plateau – 5: Reassess your alcohol intake

-For some people, just one of two drinks can impact weight loss.
+For some people, just one or two drinks can impact weight loss.
 Alcohol provides calories without satiety.
 And beyond the calories, alcohol interferes with the digestion and utilization of other nutrients, including fat.